CBSE Class 6 > Class 6 Notes > Mathematics > NCERT Solutions: Data Handling and Presentation

 Q4: Pari wants to respond to the questions given below.
 Put a tick (✔) for the questions where she needs to carry out data collection and put a cross (✘) for the questions where she doesn't need to collect data.
 Discuss your answers in the classroom.

-Ans: ✔ (Data collection is needed to find out the most popular TV show.)
+Ans: ✔ (You must collect each classmate's preference and count to find the most popular show.)

-Ans: ✘ (This is a fact that does not require data collection.)
+Ans: ✘ (This is a known historical fact and does not require local data collection.)

-Ans: ✔ (Data collection is needed to measure the amount of water wasted.)
+Ans: ✔ (You need to measure or survey households to estimate the amount of water wasted.)

-Ans: ✘ (This is a known fact that does not require data collection.)
+Ans: ✘ (This is a factual question with a fixed answer and does not require data collection.)

 Page 76